onurcangnc/ctf_writeups/TryHackMe/Lianyu/Lianyu.md

 ![[TryHackMe/Lianyu/images/31.png]]

-The binary called `pkexec` can be run on this account.
-I checked the `GFTObins` for this binary.
+The binary `pkexec` was available, which could be exploited for privilege escalation.

 [pkexec documentation](https://gtfobins.github.io/gtfobins/pkexec/)

-`GFTObins` claims that we can directly be `root` just using below command:
+According to `GTFOBins`, `pkexec` allows us to execute commands as another user, typically with root privileges.

 ![[TryHackMe/Lianyu/images/32.png]]